TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Unit tests

 All unit tests are run automatically during build (see the `Dockerfile.build` files).
 You can use any test tools that have been installed as development dependency inside the container.
-Test reports should be placed at the /xxx/test/reports directory.
+If the test tools generate reports, they should be placed at the `/test/reports` directory.
 You can run unit tests manually with the `taito unit` command (see help with `taito unit -h`).

 > HINT: You should not test implementation.
 Instead, you should test behaviour of a public API that is designed not to change very often: public API of a class, module, library or service for example.
 This way you can make changes to the underlying implementation, and the existing unit tests protect you from breaking anything.